SashaLawrence/pingpong-app/README.md

 **Match Table**
 * on clicking the "create tournament" checks the names are even and runs the newMatch reducer
-* newMatch uses the players name array with the Random and Divide Functions
+* newMatch uses the players name array with the shuffle and divide Functions
 * outputs the pairs as a table

 ## Mobile Screenshot